- Oracle is a dominant database vendor, but Oracle is set to lose out in database growth and IaaS growth in the future.

 This is clear evidence that AWS is becoming more aggressive in going after Oracle’s maintenance business.
 AWS did not have to do this.
 They could have sat back and continued to receive inbound business and continued to grow very well.
-However, our guess is that AWS saw the opportunity to cut into Oracle’s maintenance business severely, and by selectively hiring ex-Oracle sales reps decided to alter their usual sales strategy.
-How can we put this, AWS essentially said to Oracle, “For you, we will make an exception.”
+However, we guess that AWS saw the opportunity to cut into Oracle’s maintenance business severely.
+By selectively hiring ex-Oracle sales reps, we decided to alter their usual sales strategy.
+How can we put this?
+AWS essentially said to Oracle, “For you, we will make an exception.”

-But AWS also has online educational material that explains how to migrate Oracle DBs to AWS as well as Oracle DB to AWS’s DBs like Aurora.
+But AWS also has online educational material that explains how to migrate Oracle DBs to AWS and Oracle DB to AWS’s DBs like Aurora.

 They also offer a migration service.